JonaAlbrecht/HLF-GOconversionissuance-JA-MA/README-files/Step1.md

 I follow the installation process in the [Fabric Documentation](https://hyperledger-fabric.readthedocs.io/en/latest/install.html).

-cd into the go/src folder: `cd /home/yourusername/go/src` and make a directory fabric `mkdir fabric`.
+cd into the go/src folder: `cd /usr/local/go/src` and make a directory github.com `mkdir github.com` and then make a directory fabric `mkdir fabric`.
 Then: `cd fabric`

 From within this folder, get the install script by running: